-On November 14, 2023, the Company entered into the Standby Equity Purchase Agreement ("Yorkville SEPA") with YA II PN, Ltd., a Cayman Island exempted company ("Yorkville").
+On November 14, 2023, the Company entered into the Yorkville SEPA with Yorkville.
 Pursuant to the Yorkville SEPA, the Company has the right to sell to Yorkville up to \$250.0 million of its shares of common stock, subject to certain limitations and conditions set forth therein, from time to time during the term of the Yorkville SEPA.
 In connection with the Yorkville SEPA, and subject to the conditions set forth therein, Yorkville advanced to the Company, in the form of Convertible Notes, an aggregate principal amount of \$15.0 million, resulting in net proceeds to the Company of \$14.2 million.

 For additional information on the Yorkville SEPA and Convertible Notes, refer to Note 1, Description of the Business - Yorkville Purchase Agreement and Yorkville Standby Equity Purchase Agreement.